marialaura-b/marialaura-b/README.md

-# Welcome to My GitHub!
+# ✨ Welcome to My GitHub! ✨

 Hi there!
 I'm Maria Laura, a former chemistry lab professional who found a new passion in the world of programming.
 After years working in the fascinating field of chemical analysis, I decided to embark on an exciting journey into the tech industry. 🚀

-I'm currently in the process of a career transition, enrolled in a Full Stack Programming Bootcamp at @CodeforAll_, combining the problem-solving mindset I developed in the lab with the endless possibilities of coding and technology.
+I'm currently in the process of a career transition, finished a Full Stack Programming Bootcamp at @CodeforAll_, combining the problem-solving mindset I developed in the lab with the endless possibilities of coding and technology.

 Here, you’ll find projects that reflect my learning, creativity, and drive to grow as a developer: